About the study

 The study team also includes Swansea University in Wales, the University of Edinburgh in Scotland and Ulster University in Northern Ireland.

-Ipsos is carrying out the interviews for Generation New Era.
+Ipsos carried out the interviews for the first phase of Generation New Era.
 Ipsos is an independent research organisation that follows the rules of the Market Research Society Code of Conduct.
-Ipsos was chosen to collect the information for the study as they have lots of experience in carrying out similar studies with children and families.
+Ipsos was chosen to collect the information for the first phase of the study as they have lots of experience in carrying out similar studies with children and families.

 Generation New Era is funded by the Economic and Social Research Council (ESRC), the UK’s leading academic funder of social research and part of UK Research and Innovation.